ibm-cloud-docs/openwhisk/namespaces.md

   ```
   {: screen}

 For more information about working with HTTP REST, check out the [{{site.data.keyword.openwhisk_short}} API docs](/apidocs/functions).
 {: tip}

+### Accessing other resources from a namespace
+{: #namespace-access}

+Actions typically call other {{site.data.keyword.Bluemix_notm}} resources and services which require appropriate authentication.
+If these services are IAM enabled and accept IAM tokens, you can leverage the namespace's functional ID for outbound communication.
+{: shortdesc}

+As described in [Managing IAM access](/docs/iam?topic=iam-iammanidaccser#iammanidaccser), for each namespace, a service ID is created that represents the namespace.
+You can grant access to other services and resources for this service ID by assigning the appropriate roles using IAM policy management.

+At runtime, {{site.data.keyword.openwhisk_short}} passes an API key of the namespace service ID to the action code as the value of the environment variable `__OW_IAM_NAMESPACE_API_KEY`.
+The action code can use this API key to generate an IAM token.
+Most of the supported {{site.data.keyword.openwhisk_short}} SDKs such as Cloudant, {{site.data.keyword.watson}}, and {{site.data.keyword.cos_full_notm}} authenticate with the IAM API key itself.
+For other IAM managed services or resources that use a REST API, you can authenticate with the token that is derived from the IAM API key.
+For more information, see [Create an IAM access token for a user or service ID](/apidocs/iam-identity-token-api#create-an-iam-access-token-for-a-user-or-service-i).

+Not quite sure how API keys and tokens fit together?
+Learn more in [the IAM docs](/docs/iam?topic=iam-iamapikeysforservices).

 ## Next steps
 {: #namespaces_next}

 Now that you've created a namespace, you can create IAM access policies to help protect it.
 To get started, check out [Managing access](/docs/openwhisk?topic=cloud-functions-iam).

-For more information about how you can manage IAM-based namespaces, see the [{{site.data.keyword.openwhisk_short}} REST API reference](/apidocs/functions).
+For more information about how to manage IAM-based namespaces, see the [{{site.data.keyword.openwhisk_short}} REST API reference](/apidocs/functions/functions).